 Emphasis on Data-Driven Marketing

-Marketing teams are turning to their stores of big data to make crucial campaigns decisions and reach consumers with personalized messaging.
+Marketing teams are turning to their stores of big data to make crucial campaigns decisions and reach consumers with personalized, people-based messaging.
 Consider the following:

 - Data-driven marketing is a top priority for marketing leaders – 40 percent of organizations aim to increase data-driven marketing budgets, and 64 percent of marketing leaders report that data-driven strategies are vital in today’s economy.
 The top usages were: